Denperidge-Redpencil/denperidge-redpencil.github.io/source/_posts/medium-thought-on-being-depressed-at-your-work.md

 You're 22 years old.
 Your uncle, who - while always supportive - you have been bonding with more since you came out, passes away.
 The stress of your money & possible incoming homelessness impedes all your relationships.
 The changes that are making you happy make it harder to be with your family for long stretches of time.

 You're 22 years old.
 You have a job.
 You rent an appartment.
 You even have renters insurance.
 Every week can contain a single or multiple days wherein you struggle to work, communicate, or eat.
 But, you're allowed and able to be yourself, and you're beginning to understand how your brain works.
+You hope.

 ---

 ## Part 2: consequence.
 Or, `How it affects your (mine) work`

-As you may or may not have read above, functioning is at times quite difficult.
-My symptoms include (but aren't limited to, because I am a clown):
-- Inability to communicate
-- Brain fog
-- Complete loss of appetite

-Now, you can imagine that if you are barely able to talk to anyone (let alone the people that pay you), you are unable to think concrete/long term nor know what time or day it possibly is, and sometimes as far as not being able to eat about *any* food, it's a bit difficult to... work.
+It sucks.
+Because the first thing that you have to do here is split everything up in two categories.
+Things that will *directly* affect your work, and things that affect your **personhood**, and can thus be argued into infinity whether it's "actually a problem". *Concentration problems*, **complete loss of appetite**, *inability to communicate*, **brain fog**.
+But fuck, when I can't speak to the people closest to me, to partners nor friends nor family, it's hard to make an exception for work.
+But, you've got these things, so how do you fix them?

 ## Part 3: solution
 Or, `How you (me) and your (my) employers are minimising the aftermaths`